 Because people still opt to walk into a store to see and feel the products they are buying, and that’s a reason physical stores will be around for more time.
 For example, people still prefer to buy most of their products at the store and buy only specific products online.

-People have advanced from the simple barter system to more sophisticated yet easier retail experiences, their expectations more every day from the brands in terms of convenience, efficiency and shorter delivery times coupled with appealing discounts, however, they are willing to pay more for brands they love and satisfy their needs.
-As retailers race to meet such expectations they are faced with new customer behaviors and needs that are ever-evolving.
+People have advanced from the simple barter system to more sophisticated yet easier retail experiences, their expectations more every day from the brands in terms of convenience, efficiency, and shorter delivery times coupled with appealing discounts.